leonhartX/gas-github/README.md

 # **NOTICE**
 5.0.0 **ONLYL** support the new IDE, with a extra Google login to access Apps Script Projects.

+[IMPORTANT]Currently, the Google OAuth App used is still waiting for reviewing, before it complete, it only can allocate 100 users, so you may failed to grant permission to the extension.
+Please wait for the review complete(sadly Google said it takes 4~6 weeks), or install the extension from souce code to use an old version like v4.0.3, it should still work with the legacy IDE.

-Currently, the Google OAuth App used is still waiting for reviewing, before it complete, there will be a warn page after you choose the Google account, please go ahead to allow the access otherwise the extension won’t work.
+And before the review complete, there will be a warn page after you choose the Google account, please go ahead to allow the access otherwise the extension won’t work.

 # 1.Install
 Install this extension from [chrome web store](https://chrome.google.com/webstore/detail/lfjcgcmkmjjlieihflfhjopckgpelofo).